 But there are some other factors to bear in mind too;

-In order to claim for your injuries, there needs to be a clear case liability.
-This means that someone – an individual, company, council, a business for example – were negligent in their duty of care.
+In order to make slip, trip and fall injury claims for your injuries, there needs to be a clear case liability.
+This means that someone – an individual, company, council, a business, for example – were negligent in their duty of care.

 Or the local council did not repair the pavement in a timely or point out the hazard to users, resulting in people making council compensation claims for their injuries.